-Partnerships and consultations
+Partnerships and Consultations

-- At Emmanuel College, a faculty member (Tom Reynolds) has been working with Maggie McLeod, Executive Minister, Aboriginal Ministries Circle and Indigenous Justice, in building partnership. - TST has convened several meetings of representative core and adjunct faculty members from the seven member colleges with Indigenous dialogue partners.
+- Victoria University (Emmanuel College) established an Indigenous Advisory Circle in 2019, which meets twice a year. - Emmanuel College, faculty member, Tom Reynolds, has been working with Maggie McLeod, Executive Minister, Aboriginal Ministries Circle and Indigenous Justice, in building partnership. - TST has convened several meetings of representative core and adjunct faculty members from the seven member colleges with Indigenous dialogue partners.
 The invitees have included Jonathan Hamilton Diabo, a Mohawk, Director of First Nations House at the University and later the Director of Indigenous Initiatives at the University; Chris Harper, a Cree, on the staff of the Anglican diocese of Toronto; Mark Macdonald, an Ojibwe, the National Anglican Indigenous Bishop; Riscylla Walsh Shaw, a Métis, a bishop in the Anglican diocese of Toronto; and Andrew Wesley, a Cree, Elder in Residence at First Nations House at the University. - Some members of this group had a follow-up with Keren Rice, Interim Director, Centre for Indigenous Studies, University of Toronto. - In May 2017 the Emmanuel College Council held an extended "Conversation about Reconciliation and Indigenous Justice" with Sasra Stratton and Springwater Hester-Meawassige of the United Church of Canada. - In March 2018 representatives from TST and five of its member colleges conferred with leaders of the Shingwauk Kinoomaage Gamig, an Aboriginal post-secondary institute, in Sault Ste Marie.
 They also toured the old Shingwauk Residential School on the site of Algoma University next door to SKG, and familiarized themselves with the residential school archives there. - Trinity College every year invites Mark MacDonald, the National Anglican Indigenous Bishop, to reflect with the Faculty of Divinity on their progress in responding to the Calls to Action, promoting reconciliation, and engaging Indigenous ways of knowing and spirituality.
 During the coming year, 2018-2019, the wider Trinity community is planning ongoing conversations on the college's next steps in responding to the Calls to Action.

-Operational commitments
+Operational Commitments